 If the prostate Cancer becomes more aggressive, it also makes the necessity for invasive procedures to remove or destroy the prostate more credible.

 And that is the second reason I do not like to see prostate biopsies in the majority of cases.
 It tends to lead patients down the path of invasive and damaging procedures.
 For a man to lose his prostate is not like losing a tooth.
 The prostate is a very important organ and the damaging consequences of losing it tend to significantly reduce the quality-of-life in most patients that have these procedures.

-I am not advocating that one should not have a PSA regularly monitored.
+Instead of having statistical predictions it is more productive to make the changes to your diet and lifestyle and take the natural supplements that will bring down your PSA and in any event reduce the chances that you will have an active let alone life-threatening prostate cancer.I am not advocating that one should not have a PSA regularly monitored.
 On the contrary, I think it is a good early warning indicator.
 Also, an elevated PSA reading should not be ignored.
 It is a good indicator, certainly the best we have, and you should take precautionary action.

 As a backstop, where despite all your best efforts to bring down your PSA by natural means, it continues to rise, I recommend my advanced prostate cancer risk assessment.
 That is a series of medical tests incorporating a very sophisticated scan by a Prof of urology.